 Some have never had anyone advocate for them to be adopted and have simply been on a track to age out of foster care at age 18 or 21, without the security and love of a permanent family.

-The Wendy’s Wonderful Kids Evaluation is an unprecedented five-year study of the Foundation’s Child-Focused Recruitment Model in the U.S. foster care system.
+The Wendy’s Wonderful Kids Evaluation is an unprecedented five-year study of the Foundation’s Child-Focused Recruitment Model in the United States foster care system.
 The evaluation represents the most rigorous empirical study of adoption recruitment practices to date, providing much-needed information about practices and policies that improve the likelihood of permanent adoption for children in foster care – especially children with whom the child welfare system has had little success using traditional adoption practices.
-The control group research showed that children in foster care served by the Wendy’s Wonderful Kids recruitment program are 1.7 times more likely to be adopted than those not served.
+The control group research showed that children in foster care served by the Wendy’s Wonderful Kids program are 1.7 times more likely to be adopted than those not served.
 Older children and those with mental health challenges are 3 times more likely to be adopted when served by Wendy’s Wonderful Kids.
-The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program is the only program in the U.S. to use this Child-Focused Recruitment Model.
+The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program is the only program in the United States that uses this Child-Focused Recruitment Model.

 The evaluation used automated random assignment of children into treatment (WWK) and control (non-WWK) groups and administrative data from state child welfare agencies about children in the treatment and control groups.
 It included more than 1,200 children in 23 states.
 A qualitative study and interviews with parents and youth were also conducted.
-Please use the links below to read the full results.
+Access more information about the results.

 Adoption Attitudes Survey